 Banana boat pie is a twist on the campfire favorite; you can make single-serve portions or one big pie.

 Banana Boat Pie (1 x 9″ pie, or 8-10 individual servings)

-Melt butter in a heavy skillet over medium high heat.
+Melt butter in a heavy skillet over medium-high heat.
 Peel the bananas, cut in half lengthwise, and then again crosswise.
-Saute bananas, cut side down in skillet for 1 minute.
-Remove from heat (away from flame) and sprinkle sugar on bananas, then pour rum.
-Return to skillet and continue to saute, shaking skillet, until sugar melts.
+Sauté bananas, cut side down in skillet for 1 minute.
+Remove from heat (away from the flame) and sprinkle sugar on bananas, then pour rum.
+Return to skillet and continue to saute, shaking the skillet, until sugar melts.
 Cook until sauce is slightly thickened.
-Allow to cool before adding to pie.
+Allow cooling before adding to the pie.

 Chocolate Pie Filling:

-In a medium-sized sauce pan, combine cornstarch, salt, sugar.
+2. In a medium-sized saucepan, combine cornstarch, salt, sugar.
 Slowly incorporate milk until homogeneous.
 Add eggs and whisk until combined.

-Top with marshmallows, and toast the top of the marshmallows with a kitchen torch, or bake on top shelf at 375′F for 2-3 minutes.
+-Top with marshmallows, and toast the top of the marshmallows with a kitchen torch, or bake on the top shelf at 375′F for 2-3 minutes.